 We are witnessing IR 4.0 (the 4th industrial revolution) and Artificial Intelligence (AI), an often heard term these days is a part of it.
 AI is still in its infancy, and as perceived by workers, a robot is its partner in crime.
 We yet don’t know its capabilities.
-The experts are harnessing its potential and the common man is worried about losing jobs, as well as job security of future generations.
+The experts are harnessing its potential and the common man is worried about losing their jobs, job security of future generations as well as its effect on health both physical and mental.

 AI-based technology is no less than a nuclear bomb in wrong hands and deepfake is like a dirty bomb in the hands of miscreants.